questionMrk/LLD/README.md

-# LLD Version 1.2 BETA
+# LLD Version 1.3 BETA

+# Update List
+* Fixed Colors
+* Added Auto-Update Checker
+* Fixed some errors.

 ## How to use
 * Open Build.bat and enter `i`